 They are also working on secure transport protocols such as DNS-over-HTTP/2.

 While available on all platforms including Android, and iOS, let’s talk about Windows 10 PC space.
-A lot many third-party applications are available – i.e. clients, that can be installed on the devices, and even on the router.
+Many third-party applications are available – i.e. clients, that can be installed on the devices, and even on the router.
 These tools use multiple layers of DNS resolvers to make it extra secure.

 One such software is Simple DNSCrypt which offers two layers of DNS security, locks the leaking VPN, badly configured DNS, corrects the mistyped URLs and speed up your browsing experience.
 It can also create logs, and block addresses, and domain.